Skip to main content

 • SMO 7: International Financial Reporting Standards

-It is the responsibility of the Technical Board of Accounting (JTC) and the financial sector regulators—Superintendent of Banks (SBP), Superintendence of Insurance and Reinsurance (SSRP) and National Securities Commission (SMV)—to set corporate accounting standards for the financial statements of the respective companies under each agency’s supervision.
-The JTC issued Law No. 6 of 2005 requiring the application of IFRS and IFRS for Small- and Medium-sized Entities (SMEs) since 2006 while listed companies and financial institutions are required to use IFRS or U.S. Generally Accepted Accounting Principles in accordance with the SBP Agreement No. 4 of 1999 and SMV Agreement No. 8 of 2000, respectively.
+It is the responsibility of the Technical Board of Accounting (JTC) and the financial sector regulators— Superintendency of Banks (SBP), Superintendency of Insurance and Reinsurance (SSRP), and the Superintendency of Securities Market (SMV)—to set corporate accounting standards for the financial statements of the respective companies under each agency’s supervision.
+The JTC issued Law No. 6 of 2005 requiring the application of IFRS and IFRS for Small- and Medium-sized Entities (SMEs) since 2006 while listed companies and financial institutions are required to use IFRS in accordance with the SBP Agreement No. 4 of 1999 and SMV Agreement No. 8 of 2000, respectively.
 Finally, insurance companies are required to apply IFRS in accordance the SSRP Law No. 12 of 2012.

-The CCPAP indicates that it actively participates and contributes to the JTC’s standard-setting process and pushed for the adoption of IFRS and IFRS for SMEs by the JTC.
-It does this through two representatives on the Commission of Financial Accounting Standards (NOCOFIN)—the commission responsible for recommending accounting and auditing standards to the JTC—and working closely with the regulators to support ongoing adoption and implementation the standards.
+The CCPAP indicates that it actively participates and contributes to the JTC’s standard-setting process and pushed for the original adoption of IFRS and IFRS for SMEs by the JTC.
+It has two representatives on the Commission of Financial Accounting Standards (NOCOFIN)—the commission responsible for recommending standards to the JTC—and working closely with the regulators to support ongoing adoption and implementation the standards.

 The CCPAP has supported its NOCOFIN representatives by monitoring changes to the standards and pronouncements issued by the IASB.
-Additionally, the NOCOFIN is a member of the Latin American Accounting Standard Setters Group.
-Through its NOCOFIN representation, the CCPAP participates in the international standard-setting process by providing comments to exposure drafts on a regional level.
+Additionally, the NOCOFIN is a part of the Latin American Accounting Standard Setters Group.
+Through NOCOFIN, the CCPAP participates in the international standard-setting process by providing comments to exposure drafts via a regional level.

 Current Status: Sustain